 The United States has a unique system of health care delivery unlike any other health care system in the world.
 Most developed countries have national health insurance programs run by the government and financed through general taxes.
-Almost all citizens in such countries are entitled to receive health care services.
+Almost all citizens in such countries are entitled to receive health care services, depending on the system's capacity to deliver needed services.
 Such is not yet the case in the United States, where not all Americans are automatically covered by health insurance.

 The US health care delivery system is really not a system in its true sense, even though it is called a system when reference is made to its various features, components, and services.
 Hence, it may be somewhat misleading to talk about the American health care delivery "system" because a true system does not exist (Wolinsky 1988).
 One main feature of the US health care system is that it is fragmented because different people obtain health care through different means.
-The system has continued to undergo periodic changes, mainly in response to concerns regarding cost, access, and quality.
+The delivery system has continued to undergo periodic changes, mainly in response to concerns regarding cost, access, and quality.

 Describing health care delivery in the United States can be a daunting task.
-To facilitate an understanding of the structural and conceptual basis for the delivery of health services, this text is organized according to a systems framework presented at the end of this chapter.
-Also, for the sake of simplicity, the mechanisms of health services delivery in the United States are collectively referred to as a system throughout this text.
+To facilitate an understanding of the structural and conceptual basis for the delivery of health services, this book is organized according to a systems framework presented at the end of this chapter.
+Also, the mechanisms of health services delivery in the United States are collectively referred to as a system throughout this book.

 The main objective of this chapter is to provide a broad understanding of how health care is delivered in the United States.
-Examples of how health care is delivered in other countries are also presented.
 The overview presented here introduces the reader to several concepts treated more extensively in later chapters.